AudioBible/AudioBible/README.md

 ![closed-minded-open-minded](closed-minded-open-minded.png)

 If you work for the Govern(control)-Ment(mind), hospitals, schools or corporations, then you are 100% doing the will of the devil.
 We're all caught up in it, one way or another.
 Support your local mom-and-pop shop or small business or community!
+Be like Jesus Christ, he set a perfect example of how to live life!